VrundaBramhe/VrundaBramhe/README.md

 ## About Me

 I'm **Vrunda Bramhe**, a B.Tech student in **Artificial Intelligence** at St. Vincent Pallotti College of Engineering, Nagpur (CGPA: 9.68), graduating in 2027.
-I enjoy building things that sit at the intersection of **web development, data analytics, and automation** — from full-stack apps to Power BI dashboards that turn raw data into decisions.
+I'm passionate about **full stack development** — building complete web applications from the ground up, crafting clean frontends with HTML, CSS, and JavaScript, and backing them with solid logic and databases.

 ---